josecamachop/FCParser/FCParser_user_manual.md

     in python datetime format [2].
 - _Separator_: Char that delimits the log entries of the source, i.e, the separator between records.
 It is mandatory for unstructured sources while for structured sources /n is considered if none is specified.
 - _Timearg_: Timearg is the name of the timestamp variable.
 If the timearg attribute is not defined, the timestamp will be considered to be defined in a variable named 'timestamp'.
+- _nfcapd_: Boolean parameter to indicate data source files with nfcapd format.
+In this case, data files will be preprocessed before parsing process, generating .csv files for this source.
+If this parameter is not defined, it is set to False by default (no nfcapd).

 **<ins>Variables:</ins>** Variables are fields that are extracted from a log entry (e.g source ip, destination port, etc).
 Variables attributes differ depending if the data source is